JuliaTesting/ReTest.jl/docs/src/index.md

    `include("tests.jl"); MyPackageTests.runtests()`

 This means that running "runtests.jl" will have the same net effect as before.
-The "tests.jl" file can now be `include`d in your REPL session (`include("tests.jl")`), and you can run all or some of its tests
+The "tests.jl" file can now be `include`d in your REPL session (`include("tests.jl")`), and you can run all or some of its tests (e.g.
-(e.g. `MyPackageTests.runtests("addition")`).
+`MyPackageTests.runtests("addition")`).

-Wrapping the tests in `MyPackageTests` allows to not pollute `Main`, it keeps the tests of different packages separated, but more importantly, you can modify "tests.jl" and re-include it to have the corresponding tests updated (otherwise, without a `MyPackageTests` module, including the file a second time would add the new tests without removing the old ones).
+Wrapping the tests in `MyPackageTests` allows to not pollute `Main` and keeps the tests of different packages separated.
+Also, you can modify "tests.jl" and re-include it to have the corresponding tests updated (the `MyPackageTests` module is replaced in `Main`);
+otherwise, without a `MyPackageTests` module, including the file a second time currently triggers a warning for each overwritten toplevel testset.

 ## Filtering